thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 You are welcome to create a "Community" tab on your competitions' websites that link to these additional resources.

 If you do create an online community, you are responsible for effectively moderating the space.
-Create rules that align with the WCA's Code of Conduct, and strive to make the community a welcoming place for everyone.
+Create rules that align with the WCA's Code of Conduct and Code of Ethics, and strive to make the community a welcoming place for everyone.
 Additionally, take note of the terms of service of the platform you use.

 ### Business Cards